Kharian, Sirsa: Religions and communities

 Most people of Kharian are of the Hindu religion, but there are also followers of the spiritual and philosophical group, Radha Soami Satsang Beas (RSSB).

-Kharian has a temple of saint Baba Munganath; one founded by Baba Ramdev Ji; and a Bajrang Bali temple.
+Kharian has a temple of saint Sidh Yogi Baba Munganath Ji Also temples of Baba Ramdev Ji, Shri Radha Krishna, Shri Bajrang Bali Ji, Shree Sani Dev Ji, Shri Bhabhuta Sidh Ji, Shri Goga Ji, Shri Bhomia Ji and more others.The village kharian is a very religious.
 There is also a branch centre of the RSSB.